zachvalenta/jvns.ca/content/post/2018-09-08-an-awesome-new-python-profiler--py-spy-.markdown

 It has this great top-like output by default.
 It's similar to what rbspy does, but feels like a much nicer user experience to me.

+### you can install it with pip!

+Another thing he's done that's really nice is make it installable with `pip` -- you can run `pip install py-spy` and have it download a binary immediately!
+This is cool because, even though `py-spy` is a Rust program, obviously Python programmers are used to installing software with `pip` and not `cargo`, so making it installable with pip is important for adoption.

+In [the README](https://github.com/benfred/py-spy) he describes what he had to do to distribute a Rust executable with pip without requiring that users have a Rust compiler installed.

 ### pyspy probably is more stable than rbspy!

 One nice thing about building a Python profiler is that I believe it only uses Python's public